[ venues ]

 The hall is part of a complex that includes the Memorial Rotunda and the University Commons.
 The architects were Carrère and Hastings, who also designed the New York Public Library.

 Men’s and women’s restrooms are located on the lower level.
 Access to the women’s restroom is via the staircase to the left, near the water fountain.
-The stairs to the men’s room are accessed on the opposite side, next to the handicap-accessible rest room.
+The stairs to the men’s room are accessed on the opposite side, next to the handicap-accessible restroom.
+The bathrooms in the basement of Woolsey Hall are closed.
+Temporary bathrooms (including wheelchair-accessible units) have been installed on the first floor.

 The access ramp is located on the Grove Street side of the entrance to Woolsey Hall.
 Handicap parking is also available.
 Only the orchestra level of the concert hall is accessible.